mhaidarhanif/rewinds/README.md

 doppler secrets download --no-file --format env > .env
 ```

-> ⚠️ Make sure to setup the environment variables here, on Vercel, or on your preferred deployment target.
+> ⚠️ Make sure to setup the environment variables/secrets here, on Vercel, or on your preferred deployment target.
 Otherwise the app will break on production.
 That's why Doppler or Dotenv are recommended to manage them easily.
 There are also some preset strings in the `.env.example` which you can copy directly.

 ## Prisma ORM and Database Connection